MicrosoftEdge/MicrosoftEdge-Documentation/extensions/API-support/supported-manifest-keys/README.md

 idle | Gives access to the `idle` API.
 This enables detection of when the machine's idle state changes. storage | Gives access to the `storage` API.
 This enables storing, retrieving, and tracking changes to user data. tabs | Gives access to the `tabs` API to interact with the browser's tab system.
-This enables creating, modifying, and rearranging tabs in the browser, including the URLs associated with each tab. webNavigation | Gives access to the `webNavigation` API.
+This enables creating, modifying, and rearranging tabs in the browser, including the URLs associated with each tab. unlimitedStorage | Allows [storage.local](https://developer.mozilla.org/Add-ons/WebExtensions/API/storage/local) to have unlimited storage (depending on system resources) instead of 5MB.
+The max storage per key value pair is also increased from 5MB to unlimited (depending on system resources). webNavigation | Gives access to the `webNavigation` API.
 This enables receiving notifications about the status of navigation requests. webRequest | Gives access to the `webRequest` API.
 This enables observing and analyzing traffic, as well as intercepting, blocking or modifying request in-flight. webRequestBlocking | Required if an extension uses the `webRequest` API in a blocking fashion.